Are the Skokie Park District and the Village of Skokie two different agencies?

 What is the Value of the Park District's Real Estate, their current Tax Rate and Bond Rating, and when is their Fiscal Year?

-The estimated equalized assessed value of real estate in the district for 2017 was $2,451,818,346.
-The tax rate levy was $0.440 per $100 of estimated assessed value.
+The estimated equalized assessed value of real estate in the district for 2020 was $2,797,852,555.
+The tax rate levy was $0.406 per $100 of estimated assessed value.
 The district's fiscal year begins on May 1 and concludes on April 30.
-Moody's Rating Service rates the 2018 Bond Issue as Aa2.
+Moody's Rating Service last rated the Skokie Park District as an Aa2 on its Series 2022A Bond Issue.